-I have a detailed free introduction guide to matched betting.
+I have a detailed free introductory guide to matched betting.

 After that, you will want to sign up to one of the matched betting services like Oddsmonkey.
-For £17.99 a month they guide you into matched betting and provide a constantly updating list of what free bets are currently available.
+It is free to sign up and will work you through your first few matched betting offers.
+From there it is £17.99 a month and will provide a constantly updating list of what free bets are currently available.
 You simply work your way through the list.

 Matched betting is probably the easiest way to become a professional gambler but does have an earnings cap.
 Once you have made £15,000-£20,000 you will need to move on to another way to make money gambling.

-In short: know more about the sport than the bookies so you know when they underestimate an outcome.
+In short: know more about the sport than the bookies so you know when they get the odds wrong.